dams-dam/trivium-cipher-demo/README.md

 3. **Performance in Resource-Constrained Environments**:
 - Analysis of Trivium's suitability for banking applications on mobile or IoT devices

-## 🧮 Core Calculations and Algorithms

-1. **Trivium State Initialization**:
-- Loading 80-bit key and IV into 288-bit state
-- Performing 1152 rounds of state updates

-2. **Keystream Generation**:
-- Combining bits from different parts of the state using XOR and AND operations

-3. **Encryption and Decryption**:
-- XOR operation between keystream and plaintext/ciphertext

-4. **Performance Measurements**:
-- Calculating throughput (bits per second) for various input sizes
-- Measuring initialization time and keystream generation speed

-## 📘 Usage Guide

-1. Access the demo via the provided link
-2. Navigate through the demonstration steps using the interface
-3. Experiment with different keys and IVs in the Key Generation section
-4. Observe the encryption process and try encrypting custom messages
-5. Use the decryption feature to recover plaintexts from ciphertexts
-6. Explore the internal state visualization to understand Trivium's operation
-7. Analyze the performance metrics for different input sizes
-8. Study the security analysis and mathematical background sections
-9. Engage with the banking demo to see a real-world application

 ## 🛠️ Technologies Used